-The Funds' SAI, dated December 31, 2020, has been filed with the SEC.
-The SAI, which includes additional information about the Funds, along with the Funds' annual and semi-annual reports, once available, will be available on the Adviser's website at www.sgiam.com or may be obtained free of charge by calling 855-744-8500.
+The Funds' SAI, dated December 31, 2022, has been filed with the SEC.
+The SAI, which includes additional information about the Funds, along with the Funds' annual and semi-annual reports are available on the Adviser's website at www. sgiam.com or may be obtained free of charge by calling 855-744-8500.
 The SAI, as supplemented from time to time, is incorporated by reference into this Prospectus and is legally considered a part of this Prospectus.